franzenzenhofer/box2d-jquery/BUILD.md

 ##BUILD

-box2d-jquery is written mostly in coffee-script, with some dependencies in javas-script.
+box2d-jquery is written mostly in coffee-script, with some dependencies in javascript.

-the build system is based on grunt@0.4.0rc8. grunt v4 is cutting edge, please follow these install instructions carefully.
+the build system is based on grunt@0.4.0rc8. grunt v4 is cutting edge, please follow these install instructions carefully (otherwise you will get really really confused, gront@0.3 != grunt@0.4)

     npm install -g grunt-cli